Substitute Dry Basil for Fresh: 1 tsp Dried = 1 tbsp Fresh

 Conclusion

 Substituting dry basil for fresh is simple with the right ratio and techniques.
 Remember: 1 tsp dried = 1 tbsp fresh, add early for cooked dishes, and store properly to maintain flavor.
-With these tips, you'll never waste fresh basil again while achieving delicious results in any recipe.
+Scientific evidence confirms the 1:3 ratio aligns with concentration changes in key flavor compounds, while context-specific testing shows optimal usage scenarios.
+With these evidence-backed tips, you'll achieve consistent results while avoiding common pitfalls in any recipe.

 Final tip on basil substitution